Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 A good credit rating doesn't happen by itself, but it's easier to achieve when you commit to taking control of your finances.
-Use these tips to manage your credit score, and you'll be on your way to a prosperous new year.
+Use these tips on how to improve your credit score, and you'll be on your way to a prosperous new year.

-Once each year, you're entitled to a free copy of your credit report.
-If you haven't gotten yours yet, there is no better time than today.
+Once per year, you're entitled to a free copy of your credit report.
+If you haven't gotten yours yet, there is no better time than the present at annualcreditreport.com.
 Your credit report contains your credit history from the past seven years that affects your credit score.
-Review it for any inaccuracies and make a note if anything is hurting your credit score — such as late payments or having too much debt.
+Review it for any inaccuracies and make a note if anything is hurting your credit score — such as late payments and having too much debt.

-If you find any issues with your credit report, the Federal Trade Commission recommends that you contact the credit bureau and the creditor.
-Also provide them with copies — not the originals — of any documents supporting your position, and keep copies of the letters and other documents for yourself, too.
+What should you do if you find an issue with your FICO credit score?
+If you find any issues with your report, the Federal Trade Commission (FTC) recommends that you contact the credit bureau and the creditor.
+Provide them with copies — not the originals — of any documents supporting your position, and keep copies of the letters and other documents for yourself, too.

 If you haven't done so already, automate any recurring payments that are always the same amount, like your car payment and mortgage.
 You can also automate variable withdrawals such as credit card payments, but be sure to change your account setting to withdraw the statement balance on the card as opposed to just the minimum payment.

 If you don't have a credit history, getting a credit card can be a good way of establishing a track record.
 However, avoid applying for too much credit.
 Having too many inquiries by creditors on your credit report can raise a red flag for other creditors down the road.
+It’s important to know when your credit score is pulled.
 If you need to apply for a loan and want to shop around, do it within a short time frame rather than spreading out your applications over several weeks or months.